hc495/StaICC/README.md

 ## Introduction

+`StaICC` is a standardized benchmark for in-context classification tasks.
+It provides a unified interface for in-context classification tasks, including the following components:

 ### Sub-benchmarks

 `StaICC` provides several sub-benchmarks for in-context classification evaluations.
 The following table shows the sub-benchmarks we provide: